skoday/fastApiProject/README.md

 # RESTful API with FastAPI, SQLAlchemy and MySQL

 This repository implements a RESTful service with elemental **CRUD** operations.
-The idea behind this repository is to be able to create users and let them create posts, this is achieved using two entites:
+The idea behind this repository is to be able to create users and let them create posts, this is achieved using two entities:

 - Users